ishanVaghasiya/live-kanban/README.md

     User can Easily login to view the dashboard
 Code Standard
     Add Typescript Validation to avoid data leak
+Base Path feature
+    Import any module directly at any file without checking relative path

 # How to Test